stateless-systems/net-ftp-list/README.txt

     # Ignore everything that's not a file (so symlinks, directories and devices etc.)
     next unless entry.file?

-    # If entry isn't a kind_of Net::FTP::List::Unknown then there is a bug in Net::FTP::List if this isn't the
+    # If entry isn't entry.unknown? then there is a bug in Net::FTP::List if this isn't the
     # same name as ftp.nlist('/some/path') would have returned.
     # Format the entry showing its file size and modification time
     puts "#{entry.basename}, #{entry.filesize}, #{entry.mtime}"